dustin10/VichUploaderBundle/UPGRADE.md

 * all methods have now return types
 * all constructors now use property promotion
 * all deprecated features were removed
-* [BC BREAK] the new default type for mapping is "attribute".
-You can still use annotations, but you need an explicit definition (set "annotation" as value for vich_uploader.metadata.type config key)
+* the new default type for mapping is "attribute".
+You can still use annotations, but you need an explicit definition (set "annotation" as value for "vich_uploader.metadata.type" config key)
 * the service "vich_uploader.current_date_time_helper" has been removed.
 The `DateTimeHelper` interface has been removed as well.